 Ian and Christine presented their collaborative work at the Australian Wooden Boat Festival, Tasmania 6 - 9 Feb, 2015.
 Christine also took part in a group exhibition of artists' responses to poetry.
 See www.stephenmorrison.org and The Island Review on line journal:

-Rathlin Sound Festival - Ian and Christine Morrison sailed from Lewis in the yacht Rebecca, to join in the festival programme, in 2014 and then returned in their own El Vigo to take part in the 2015 , 2016 and 2017 events.
+Rathlin Sound Maritime Festival - Ian and Christine from Lewis in their own El Vigo to take part in the 2015 , 2016 and 2017 events.

 "Voyage is a superbly crafted storytelling experience in which narrative, song, music and evocative visuals all combine to draw us into the storytelling magic…. the perfect launch for the Scottish International Storytelling Festival 2013’ (Donald Smith, Festival Director ).